Top 6 LLMs that Support Function Calling

 Introduction

 OpenAI’s latest models, like GPT-o1 and GPT-4o, excel in delivering accurate, context-aware responses across diverse fields.
 A key factor behind the advancements in these Large Language Models (LLMs) is their enhanced utility and the significant reduction in common issues like hallucinations.
 Techniques like retrieval-augmented generation (RAG) enhance accuracy and reduce hallucinations by allowing models to access external, pre-indexed data.
-However, function-calling emerges as a key capability when applications need real-time data like weather forecasting, stock prices (easy to judge the bullish and bearish behaviour) and other dynamic updates.
+However, llm function calling emerges as a key capability when applications need real-time data like weather forecasting, stock prices (easy to judge the bullish and bearish behaviour) and other dynamic updates.
 Function-calling in LLMs, also known as Tool Calling, allows LLMs to invoke APIs or other systems, offering the ability to perform specific tasks autonomously.

 This article explores 6 LLMs that support function-calling capabilities, offering real-time API integration for enhanced accuracy and automation.
 These models are shaping the next generation of AI agents, enabling them to autonomously handle tasks involving data retrieval, processing, and real-time decision-making.